What is the procedure to buy resale flat in Bangalore?

 The registered MODT looks like below image:

-Note: After the sale deed registration, it’s important to change the name in khata, property tax and utility bill, in order to do so you need photo copy of title documents, hence before you hand over the tile documents to bank, take the scan copy of mother deed, sale deed and seller’s khata.
+Note: After the sale deed registration, it’s important to change the name in khata, property tax and utility bill.
+In order to do so you need photo copy of title documents, hence before you hand over the tile documents to bank, take the scan copy of mother deed, sale deed and seller’s khata.

 This completes the procedure to buy resale flat in Bangalore.